Festivals and Events

 In September, we celebrate Michaelmas, a festival dedicated to courage and good deeds.
 In the spirit of the day, we do service projects for the community, and dye cloth with indigo.

-In December, we celebrate the winter solstice with a quiet ancient festival symbolizing the inward-turning we experience as the cold drives us indoors.
-We also remember St. Martin who gave his cloak to a beggar.
+We celebrate the winter solstice with a quiet ancient festival symbolizing the inward-turning we experience as the cold drives us indoors.
 We collect winter coats for those less fortunate.

-St. Lucia was an Italian saint known for her kindness and love.
+St. Lucia was an Italian girl known for her kindness and love, delivering food to starving people.
 The children bake saffron buns to share.

 May Day is an ancient tradition celebrating the arrival of summer.
 We gather around the maypole to dance and sing and strengthen our connection to the rhythms of nature.

-In November, we come together with the community to make and share beautiful handmade creations.
+In November, we come together with the community to share beautiful handmade creations.
 This magical event takes place in the woods and draws people from all over mid-Missouri.